Kathryn Thomas reveals that her recent visit to Rwanda, for a Radio 1 Documentary, was emotional and a great learning curve.

 The Voice of Ireland presenter told RTÉ TEN how it came about: "I had been working with Elizabeth Laragy and we had done a documentary called Music Passport, looking at music within the Travelling community.

 "We really enjoyed working together, it was my first radio doc that I’d done.
-I’ve been sitting in the John Murray chair when it was vacant, whenever I was asked, or needed."
+I’ve been sitting in the John Murray chair when it was vacant, whenever I was asked, or needed.

-She continued: "I still feel like I’m getting my radio legs.
+"I still feel like I’m getting my radio legs.
 They’re nowhere near as well-walked or as well-traveled as my television legs but I still feel that I’ve a lot to learn.
 Live radio is one thing but working on a documentary it’s a very different process.

 "You work very closely with the producer, Elizabeth, who is absolutely brilliant and we had a great time and established a good and strong working relationship.